fnzv/net-Shield/README.md

 ## nShield

-An Easy and Simple Anti-DDoS solution for VPS,Dedicated Servers and IoT devices
+An Easy and Simple Anti-DDoS solution for VPS,Dedicated Servers and IoT devices based on iptables

 ![](nshield-scheme.png?raw=true)

 -----------------